 We need a way to support the diverse range of memory layouts that languages rely upon for good performance.

-Browsers need a way to independently check or enforce that all memory accesses in a program will be safe and secure.
+Browsers need a way to independently check or enforce that all operations in a program will be safe and secure.

 Quick Load Times

-Programs need to be small, quick to audit, and easy to compile so that they can be booted as they are downloaded.
+Programs need to be decomposable into small, quick to audit, and easy to compile units that they execute as they download.

 We need a formal standard or verified implementation so that programs can count on consistent cross-platform behavior.